ddnexus/pagy/docs/how-to.md

 # paginate an array
 arr = (1..1000).to_a

-# Create a pagy object using the count of the collection to paginate
+# Create a Pagy object using the count of the collection to paginate
 pagy = Pagy.new(count: arr.count, page: 2)
 #=> #<Pagy:0x000055e39d8feef0 ... >